puppetlabs/dropsonde/PLUGIN_API.md

 ## Flow of Execution

-When Dropsonde starts, it first iterates through and loads each (non-blacklisted) plugin and invokes its [initializer](#selfinitialize_example).
+When Dropsonde starts, it first iterates through and loads each (enabled) plugin and invokes its [initializer](#selfinitialize_example).
 This initializer is run unconditionally regardless of the operation being performed.

 Next, depending the operation being performed, all plugins are iterated through in slightly different manners.